Shayshu-NR/Rust-Code-Visualizer/cargo-call-stack/HowToUse.md

 lto = 'fat'
 ```
 ## Compile
-Build the crate you want to get a call stack for using `cargo build`.
+Build the crate you want to get a call stack for using `cargo build --target ` and then the tool chain you want .
+Ex: `cargo build --target x86_64-unknown-linux-gnu`

 ## Run
 Now run cargo-call-stack so that it targets the active toolchain and the associated binary: `cargo call-stack --bin example --target x86_64-unknown-linux-gnu > cg.dot`